 They’re even taking advantage of the many refugee crises and slip into countries by posing as refugees.
-Millions are pouring in to Europe and thousands are coming to our shores.
+Millions are pouring in to Europe and thousands are coming through our open southern border.
 From there, they regroup and then spread out, eating away at the safety and structure of a country like a cancer.

 Sadly, too many people believe that the government is going to keep them safe from these terrorist attacks.
-But the latest bombings show that the government can’t have eyes and ears everywhere.
-Donald Trump has plans to stop the infiltration into America and Hillary Clinton wants to expand the infiltration.
+Even with the best surveillance, the government can’t have eyes and ears everywhere.
+Donald Trump wanted to stop the infiltration into America and Joe Biden wants to expand the infiltration.

 That’s why it’s up to you to protect yourself and your family.
 You can begin by paying attention.
 When the threat level is higher than it normally is, you need to take steps to reduce your odds of becoming a potential victim.

 Stay away from high profile target areas.
 This would be places like well publicized public arenas or airports that could be a target.
-If an area or place is popular and well known, it could be a target since the goal of ISIS is to kill as many people as possible per strike.
+If an area or place is popular and well known, it could be a target since the goal of ISIS and other terrorist groups is to kill as many people as possible per strike.

-Set up an ISIS emergency plan and go over it with your family.
+Set up a terrorist emergency plan and go over it with your family.
 Arrange a place where everyone will reconnect in the event of a strike.
 Go over all evacuation routes and how everyone will be able to travel to your emergency place.

 Make sure everyone knows not to deviate from the plan.
 Know ahead of time who will be getting who if you have family members who need transportation or if you have children too young to travel by themselves.